 It's really important to get a solid fixing when attaching a half newel post to the wall.
 People grab on the stair parts to pull themselves up the stairs and if it's not fixed well enough it will just come away.
 I've worked in lots of houses where there's a gap between the post and the wall because someone's rushed it or just stuck it on with no more nails - it doesn't hold.

 If the wall is masonry it's easy to just drill, plug and screw the post on with some large (100mm) screws.
 If it's a plasterboard wall you are fixing to and there isn't a solid stud right where you need it then there's a little more work to do - but it doesn't take long.
-I'm using Richard Burbridge stair parts, you can get everything you need from B&Q.
+I'm using Richard Burbridge stair parts, you can get most of these components from Screwfix.

 This area at the top of the new stairs has a gap of more than 100mm so it needs filling up not just to look better but to satisfy the building inspector.